joinpursuit/Pursuit-Core-iOS/resources/jargon.md

 - **command line interface**: A text based interface to the operating system.
 Programs or commands are invoked by typing them.
 There is a long and rich history of using these simple programs and even using them in combination.
 A rough synonym for console.

+- **canonical**: adj. conforming to a general rule or acceptable procedure.
+This term has many uses within and outside computer science.
+Often its sense extends the definition here to mean a definitive choice among equivalent options.
+For example, a canonical URL for google.com is https://www.google.com.
+This is enforced by their server and the equivalent URLs are all redirected to the canonical form.

 - **console**: A text based interface to the operating system.
 A rough synonym for command line.

 - **dictionary**: A synonym for an [associative data structure](https://en.wikipedia.org/wiki/Associative_array), which maps keys to values.